ibpsa/project1/meetings/2018-02-27-expert-meeting-berlin/ibpsa-project-1-workplan/source/proposal.rst

 WP 2.2: Building Information Modeling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The objective is to continue the developments of the BIM-to-Modelica transformation framework development, documentation and
-The objective is to further enhance the Model View Definition (MVD) created within the Annex 60 for energy performance simulation and
+process validation and to further enhance the Model View Definition (MVD) created within the Annex 60 for energy performance simulation.
-to continue the developments of the BIM-to-Modelica transformation framework development, documentation and
-process validation.

 This is accomplished by making use of existing modeling processes, languages, tools and methods such as the ifcDoc tool, Python, C/C++, IDF and MVD.
+Special emphasis will be placed on the model geometry and topology analysis to support robust model transformation.

-The outcome is a free open-source library of respective tools, data standards and tutorials
-that can be used to generate and transform building/community models to Modelica models for energy performance simulation.

-The deliverable is an open-source, free tools library hosted on
+The outcome is a free open-source library of respective tools, data standards and tutorials that can be used to generate and transform building/community models to Modelica models for energy performance simulation.
+The deliverable is a tools library hosted on
 https://github.com/ibpsa,
 and publications in the peer-reviewed literature.